Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-2 lab1.md

 # Part:2 lab 01 - Protect Sensitive Data

 ## Lab scenario
-In this lab, you will explore the Overview and Activity explorer to gives to itemized list of activities performed against your sensitive content.
+In this lab, you will see how to get the insights from the security applied to your data.

 ## Lab objectives